 - J. The judge will give the start order and begin the timer. - K. Once the start order is given, the team member may enter the Working Area and will have a maximum of 1 minute (60 seconds) to grab and accurately release the bean bags into the Target Zone.
-The judge will notify the student when 30 seconds, 20 seconds and 10 seconds remain. - L. ONLY bean bags inside the bucket may be used for tossing. - M. The team member may hold the bucket with the unencumbered hand. - N. The trial will end when any of the following occur: - i.
-The team may call the end of the trial after and only after 3 (three) bean bags have been accurately tossed completely inside the boundaries of the Target Zone.
-The team may signal the end of the trial by calling out "done."
+The judge will notify the student when 30 seconds, 20 seconds and 10 seconds remain. - L. ONLY bean bags inside the bucket may be used for tossing. - M. The trial will end when any of the following occur: - i.
+The designated team member may call the end of the trial after and only after 6 (six) bean bags have been accurately tossed completely inside the boundaries of the Target Zone.
+The designated team member may signal the end of the trial by calling out "done."
 The judge will immediately stop the timer and record the time elapsed as the trial time. - ii.
 One minute has passed.
 The judge will call out "time" and stop the team from throwing any of the remaining bean bags. - iii.
 The member has thrown all of the available bean bags.
-Teams that throw all bean bags without accurately tossing at least 3 (three) completely inside the boundaries of the Target Zone will be given the full trial time. - O. The trial will be declared a mistrial when any of the following occur: - i.
+Teams that throw all bean bags without accurately tossing at least 6 (six) completely inside the boundaries of the Target Zone will be given the full trial time. - N. The trial will be declared a mistrial when any of the following occur: - i.
 When a team member grabs and tosses more than one bean bag at a time; or - ii.
-When any part of the prosthesis or the team member's body including hand crosses the Launch Line when tossing a bean bag. - P. At the end of the trial, the judge will count the number of bean bags inside the boundaries of each scoring zone and record the time used to complete the task. - i.
+When any part of the prosthesis or the team member's body including hand crosses the Launch Line when tossing a bean bag. - O. At the end of the trial, the judge will count the number of bean bags inside the boundaries of each scoring zone and record the time used to complete the task. - i.
 Bean bag MUST be completely inside the boundaries of the scoring zone in order to receive that score. - a.
 If any portion of the bean bag overlaps scoring zones, team will receive the lesser of scores for that bean bag. - b.
-If any portion of the bean bag is outside the boundaries of the Target Zone, team will receive 0 for that bean bag. - Q. Repeat procedure for 2nd trial.
-The second trial must be completed by a different team member. - R. The best performance of the two trials will be used in the scoring.
+If any portion of the bean bag is outside the boundaries of the Target Zone, team will receive 0 for that bean bag. - P. Repeat procedure for 2nd trial.
+The second trial must be completed by a different team member. - Q. The best performance of the two trials will be used in the scoring.